paulipa/sico-wiki/services/guides/dealing-with-triglavian-invasion-systems.md

 - Triglavian forces will not engage on you

 ## Identifying and avoiding invaded systems
+Triglavian warning icons wil appear on a gate that is leading into a system invaded by triglavians (Triglavian minor victory).
+No warnings are displayed for EDENCOM.

+When you are trying to take a gate leading to a Triglavian minor victory system you will receive a popup warning about this.

-> There are no warnings when you are about to jump into an invaded system.
-For this reason it is important that you know where they are and how to avoid them.
+> There are no warnings when you are about to jump into an EDENCOM victory system.
+For this reason it is important that you know what your standings are and how to identify these systems.
-{.is-danger}
+> {.is-warning}

 To find out where the invaded systems are located open your ingame map (F10) and click on the filters tab and select the entities you want to avoid.
 ![trig_map_settings.jpg](/trig_map_settings.jpg =700x)